 In this section of the article, we discuss how brain injuries need to be treated and managed.
 We also highlight the reasons you need to secure sufficient compensation after sustaining a brain injury.

-Immediate Treatment for a Traumatic Brain Injury Can Be Expensive
+Immediate Treatment Can Be Expensive

 Immediate treatment for your brain injury may involve emergency surgery and a prolonged stay in the intensive care unit.
 After that, you may spend quite a bit of time in the hospital to recover.